Trench warfare: Layout

-Trenches were never straight but were dug in a zigzagging or stepped pattern, with all straight sections generally kept less than ten yards.
+Early in the war, trenches were often underdeveloped, even though both the Germans and Allies had produced field manuals about them.
+Trenches were never straight but were dug in a zigzagging or stepped pattern.
 Later, this evolved to have the combat trenches broken into distinct fire bays connected by traverses.
 While this isolated the view of friendly soldiers along their own trench, this ensured the entire trench could not be enfiladed if the enemy gained access at any one point; or if a bomb, grenade, or shell landed in the trench, the blast could not travel far.

 Aerial view of opposing trench lines between Loos and Hulluch, July 1917.
 German trenches at the right and bottom, British at the top-left.

-Very early in the war, British defensive doctrine suggested a main trench system of three parallel lines, interconnected by communications trenches.
+The exact layout of trenches varied due to a number of factors, including the terrain, the progress of the war, and the activity of the front.
+Generally, though, British defensive doctrine suggested a main trench system of three parallel lines, interconnected by communications trenches.
 The point at which a communications trench intersected the front trench was of critical importance, and it was usually heavily fortified.
-The front trench was lightly garrisoned and typically occupied in force only during "stand to" at dawn and dusk.
-Between 70 and 100 yd behind the front trench was located the support (or "travel") trench, to which the garrison would retreat when the front trench was bombarded.
+The front trench faced No Man's Land was lightly garrisoned and typically occupied in force only during "stand to" at dawn and dusk.
+Between 200 - 300 yards behind the front trench was located the support (or "travel") trench.
+Another 200-300 yards further to the rear was located the third reserve trench, where the reserve troops could amass for a counter-attack if the front trenches were captured.

-Between 100 and 300 yd further to the rear was located the third reserve trench, where the reserve troops could amass for a counter-attack if the front trenches were captured.
 This defensive layout was soon rendered obsolete as the power of artillery grew; however, in certain sectors of the front, the support trench was maintained as a decoy to attract the enemy bombardment away from the front and reserve lines.
 Fires were lit in the support line to make it appear inhabited and any damage done immediately repaired.